Drisha Institute.

 The Drisha Institute for Jewish Education is an international, multigenerational learning community committed to providing the highest quality Jewish education for all.
 Our model of deep and honest learning, alongside our commitment to action, provides women and men of all demographics with the opportunity to encounter texts in an intellectually rigorous, spiritually meaningful and inclusive manner.

 Through our immersive programs, we offer students the opportunity to study alongside a cohort of dedicated individuals in an intensive setting.
-We also provide weekly courses as well as events, shorter intensives and an annual lecture series.
+In addition to our in-person summer camp programs for middle school and high school girls, we also present an ongoing curriculum of weekly online courses, shorter intensives, and an annual lecture series.

 Immersive Programs